Menu

 supported by Mrs Walta, Mrs Graham, Mrs Hicks and Miss Elliott

-PE in the Spring Term will take place on Mondays and Wednesdays.
-The units this half term cover netball and tennis.
+PE in the Summer Term will take place on Mondays.
+The units this half term cover rounders and athletics.

 If your child is wearing the new uniform, including trainers, there is no need for a separate PE kit.